Advice from our judges on how to maximise your points

 • What was the outcome and what did you learn?

-• Remember often you can learn as much from what didn’t go well as what did.
+• You can learn as much from what didn’t go well as what did – judges will value both equally.

 • What’s next?
 How will your work have impact?
 How can it be taken forward?